Colleen M. Brown DVM

 Special interests of Dr. Brown include Integrative Veterinary Medicine, specifically Traditional Chinese Veterinary Medicine (TCVM).
 She graduated from the Traditional Chinese Veterinary Medicine Mixed Animal Acupuncture program via Chi University in Reddick, Florida.
 She is pursuing a Masters Degree and TCVM practitioner status which includes the four disciplines of TCVM (acupuncture, herbal, food therapy and Tiu Na).

 Professional organizations to which Dr. Brown is a member include The American Veterinary Medical Association (AVMA), the Arizona Veterinary Medical Association (AZVMA), The Veterinary Information Network (VIN), the American Association of HouseCall and Mobile Veterinarians (AAHV) and The American Holistic Veterinary Medical Association (AHVMA).

-Dr. Brown occasionally teaches at a local college as an Adjunct Professor of Biology and works as a relief veterinarian for local veterinary clinics.
+Dr. Brown occasionally teaches at a local college as an Adjunct Professor of Biology.
 She has also published several articles for Biology Digest on topics regarding the veterinary profession.
-Dr. Brown is a best-selling author and has won awards for her work from As You Wish Publishing.
+Dr. Brown is a Best-Selling Author and has won awards for her work from As You Wish Publishing.

 When Dr. Brown is not treating patients her favorite past time is creating art.
 She is a local Mixed Media Artist with art in local shops and galleries in the valley.
 Her favorite subjects to paint are angels and horses.
 Sometimes the healer needs healing and art truly heals!